Exploring Thunder Bay

 Johnston saw Fox running near Wawa, on the other side of Lake Superior.

 "It was a thrilling moment in my life,'' he said.
 "He went by and lifted his hand as we applauded.''

-Next to the Hoito, we stopped at Authentique, which carries many versions of an inuksuk, the rock cairn that is the symbol of the 2010 Olympic Games in Vancouver.
+Next to the Hoito, we stopped at Authentique, a gift shop that carries versions of an inuksuk, the rock cairn that was the symbol of the 2010 Olympic Games in Vancouver.